Ameya674/mlir_for_beginners/Ch2.md

 <path_to_mlir_tblgen> -gen-dialect-decls <path_to_Ops.td> -I <mlir/include>
 ```

-#### This generates the Dialect.cpp.inc file among other include files which contains the c++ declaration of the dialect.
+#### This generates the Dialect.h.inc file among other include files which contains the c++ declaration of the dialect.

 ```bash
 /// This is the definition of the Toy dialect.
 A dialect inherits from